 Well-segmented email campaigns leverage sales for your business.
 The average open rate, across industries, is 21.33%.
 If you have open rates falling somewhere around this average, that means that your customers are opening your emails.
 They are doing that because you have a clear subject line that grabs their attention.

 The average click rate is 2.62%.
 Click rates tell you if the content within your campaign is helpful to your readers.
-These rates will tell you how effective your email marketing is and pinpoint where you can improve.
+These rates will tell you how effective your email marketing is and pinpoint where to improve.
 Email marketing translates to increased revenue and ROI.
 The second portion of this article goes over some tips to improve your email marketing strategy and a few tools you can also use.

 Tips for Effective Open Rates